Rydersel/EDUrange_Cloud_Docs/pages/Database/schema.md

 **Relationships:**
 - Belongs to a `User`
+- Belongs to a `GroupChallenge`
 - Belongs to a `ChallengeQuestion`
-- Belongs to a `GroupChallenge`

 ### QuestionAttempt

-Tracks attempts to answer questions.
+Tracks attempts made by users to answer questions.

 | Field | Type | Description |
 |-------|------|-------------|